DFE-Digital/architecture/standards/common-definitions.md

 For example, the Foreign and Commonwealth Office (FCO) maintains a register of countries.
 It is a single, maintained list of countries.
 Any service can connect to this register to provide a single, consistent and authoritative list to its users.

 Technology maintain a register of all Services, Products, Technology and Platforms, called the Configuration Management Database (CMDB).

+<a name="standard"></a>
+### Standard ###

+Standards are established norms or requirements that we must comply with, to enact policies.
+They often define products or actions required, and may suggest patterns, processes and components for their implementation.

+Standards should be accessible to teams so they can understand and plan for delivery obligations.
+They are enforceable, meaning compliance can be objectively assessed.
+Standards must also be actionable, achievable, and ideally driven by policy intent.

+New standards are identified and managed through a lifecycle process, with all standards reviewed at least annually.
+They can be superseded or retired.

+Typically, standards fall into one of 3 categories, based on a hierarchy of needs: legal and regulatory obligations, industry standards, or organisational standards.

+Read more on the [DfE standards framework](https://create-and-manage-standards.education.gov.uk/guidance/standards-framework).

 <a name="roles"></a>